“I highly recommend this place — everyone is really nice and they make sure you feel comfortable.”

 Stretch daily.
 Calf stretching and plantar fascia stretching before and after shifts can counteract the tightening effect of rigid boots and long hours.
 Even 5 minutes of stretching in the parking lot before your shift makes a difference.

 Rotate boots.
 If possible, alternate between two pairs.
-This allows the midsole cushioning to recover between wearings and doubles the lifespan of each pair.
+That lets the midsole cushioning to recover between wearings and doubles the lifespan of each pair.

 Your work requires boots.
 But it shouldn't require foot pain.
 A combination of proper boot selection, quality insoles or orthotics, and basic foot maintenance can keep you comfortable through even the longest shifts on the hardest surfaces.